ndd21/PHYS281/docs/gravity.md

 ## Frequently asked questions

-Here are a selection of common issues and potential things to check to resolve them:
+Here is a selection of common questions, issues and things to check.

+> Do I need to produce an animation showing planets orbiting the Sun?

+No.  You need to produce informative results and graphs that can go in your report.
+Plotting trajectories on a graph is often an excellent way of visualising the predictions of your simulation code, but animations will not work in a report.

-> My simulation flies apart or objects rush together.
+> My simulation flies apart or particles rush together.
 Why?

 There are a few things to check if your simulation is "exploding" or "imploding":

 * check that your acceleration vectors are pointing in the correct direction (e.g., have you accidentally made gravity repulsive?)

-* check that your initial conditions (position, velocity, mass) are in consistent units and also are consistent with the units of your value of the gravitational constant.
-E.g., if your velocities are in $\text{km}\,\text{hr}^{-1}$, but $G$ is in $\text{N}\,\text{m}^2\,\text{kg}^{-2}$ your system will not work.
+* check that your initial conditions (positions and velocities) and masses are in consistent units and also are consistent with the units of your value of the gravitational constant.
+E.g., if your velocities are in $\text{km}\,\text{hr}^{-1}$, but $G$ is in
+  $\text{N}\,\text{m}^2\,\text{kg}^{-2}$ your simulation will not produce correct results.

 * check all your initial conditions.
 Have you remembered to include the Sun!?

-> My Sun is making cycloids (semi-circles).
+> The Sun is making cycloids (semi-circles).
 Why?

 This is normal if you have initialised the Sun at the exact centre of your system.
 You may want to work with coordinates referenced to the solar system barycentre.

-> My simulation isn't very stable, and planets seem to wander.
+> My simulation isn't very stable, and the planets seem to wander off.
 Why?

 There are a few things to check in this case:

 * check your initial conditions.
 Do you use consistent units for all planets?
 Have you made copy-paste errors for some planets?

 * check your simulation time steps.
 For the inner planets if your time step is too large the numerical approximation will accumulate errors and the simulation may drift.
 You can study this as part of your project!

 * think about whether your initial conditions are reasonable, e.g., don't start all the planets in a line!

-* check that the simulation respects Newton's third law.
+* check that the algorithms respect Newton's third law.

-> My momentum doesn't appear to be conserved.
+> Momentum doesn't appear to be conserved.
 Why?

 Firstly, check that you are calculating the correct thing.
-You need to calculate the total linear momentum of all objects, but you must sum their individual linear momentum **vectors** before taking the magnitude rather than summing their individual magnitudes.
+You need to calculate the total linear momentum of all particles, but you must sum their individual linear momentum **vectors** before taking the magnitude rather than summing their individual magnitudes.